 They don't have runways in the Alaskan wilderness.
 There are mountains, rivers and highways of glaciated ice.
 And a lot of bears.
 So bush pilots have to be extremely skilled at landing and taking off from whatever ground is available, whether that's a strip of green alongside a riverbank or a patch of mountain snow.
 And if it's not long enough to take off, well, as pilots Paul Guschlbauer and Bobby Breeden demonstrate in the video above, you can always roll off a cliff.

-But in truth, Guschlbauer tells us that, while not exactly routine, it's a perfectly safe way to launch.
+But in truth?
+Paul tells us that, while not exactly routine, it's a perfectly safe way to launch.
 And sometimes the only way.

-As an experienced adventure paragliding pilot, Guschlbauer is used to some sketchy takeoffs with his paragliding wing.
-"With a paraglider you can do the same — you can pull up the glider and just jump," he says.
+As an experienced adventure paragliding pilot, Paul is used to some sketchy take offs with his paragliding wing.
+“With a paraglider you can do the same – you can pull up the glider and just jump.”
 Watch him do exactly that in this video of him jump launching from Angel Falls, Venezuela.

-This kind of playing around in a plane is really unusual in an area where most bush pilots are flying to drop off clients or goods in remote places.
+This kind of playing around in a plane says Paul is really unusual in an area where most bush pilots are flying to drop off clients or goods in remote places.

-"You feel very connected with this plane.
+“You feel very connected with this plane.
 It’s very narrow.
-It felt like those wings were growing out of my shoulders," Guschlbauer says.
+It felt like those wings were growing out of my shoulders.”

-"And if you find a really tricky landing spot somewhere, look at it and think, 'maybe I could land there?'
-When you do, it's a great feeling."
+“And if you find a really tricky landing spot somewhere, look at it and think, maybe I could land there and you do?
+You get a great feeling.”